syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 ---
 layout: post
-title: Change the data editor settings in .NET MAUI DataForm control | Syncfusion
+title: Change the editor settings in .NET MAUI DataForm control | Syncfusion
 description: Learn about to change the Syncfusion .NET MAUI DataForm (SfDataForm) settings in mobile and desktop applications from a single shared codebase.
 platform: Maui
 control: SfDataForm